adent11/Github-Sandbox/README.md

 For this assignment I designed the axle, adding a seperate part for the collar, then designed two bearings.
 I learned how convenient it is to make new parts in the same part studio in Onshape.

 ### Sub-Assembly
 For this assignment I made a sub-assembly with the wheel, tire, axle, and bearings.
-I learned roughly how Onshape mates work, by using mate connecters and inferring intent, and how to animate rotating parts.
+I learned roughly how Onshape mates work, by using mate connecters and inferring intent, and how to animate rotating parts in assemblies.